 It’ll make you see failures as opportunities and that, my friend, is one of the major stepping stones towards success.
 Our brain is capable of doing great things and a fixed mindset is like a golden cage, whereas a growth mindset will set it free.
 Choose to let it fly.

 It’ll give you a sense of control over your life.
 Researchers suggest that people who feel in control of their own lives are more likely to succeed in life.
 It is about perception and how much you believe in yourself.

 Here are some examples of a growth mindset from everyday life which might act as stepping stones towards success.
 A growth mindset is all about how much you incorporate these little things into your daily life.
-After all, practice makes you perfect (cliche much?).
+After all, practice makes perfect, right?

 Honestly, we all have been there and it can be super frustrating.
 You can’t change the situation but you can manage your reaction to that situation.
 After all, how you react to a negative situation makes all the difference.

-In this example, someone with a fixed mindset will start their day on the wrong foot, cursed, haste through things (ever been in a hurry and ended up messing things up?
-Because, same!
-Always a bad idea.), probably miss their breakfast and end up having a horrible day but never taking the steps to alter the behavior.
+In this example, someone with a fixed mindset will start their day off on the wrong foot, maybe missing their breakfast, rushing out the door (ever been in a hurry and forgot just about everything?
+Same here, it’s not a good feeling), and ultimately end up having a horrible day, but never taking the steps to alter the behavior.

 Someone with a growth mindset will not let one incident bring them down and they will try to make things better tomorrow.